LeonidasParkTaber/Leonidas-Park-Taber-Portfolio/README.md

 I have an interest in rapid prototyping, and understand that meaningful progress is driven by iterative failure.

-I also recognize that clear communication is essential to successful engineering. |
+I recognize that clear communication is essential to successful engineering. |

 ### The following is a list of links to other projects I have worked on in the past.